gabriel4649/JMdictDB/README.txt

 	resolved.

    loadjm:
-	Do target jmdict.dmp if neccessary, then delete any existing jmnew database, create a new empty jmnew database, load the .dmp file and do all the post-load tasks like creating indexes,
-	resolving xref's etc. After this, the database should be fully loaded and functional, but is still name "jmnew" to avoid clobbering any existing and in-use "jmdict" database.
+	Do target jmdict.dmp if neccessary, then load the .dmp file into preexisting database "jmnew" and do all the post-load tasks like creating indexes, resolving xref's etc. After this, the database should be fully loaded and functional, but is still named "jmnew" to avoid clobbering any existing and in-use "jmdict" database.

    loadall:
-	Load JMdict, JMnedict, and examples into jmnew.
+	Create database "jmnew" and load JMdict, JMnedict, and Examples into it.

    activate:
 	Renames the "jmnew" database produced above to